kyma-project/telemetry-manager/docs/user/01-manager.md

-# Telemetry Operator
+# Telemetry Manager

 ## Module lifecycle

-The module on its own ships a single component only, namely the Telemetry Operator, which is described by a custom resource of type Telemetry.
-The operator implements the Kubernetes controller pattern and manages the whole lifecycle of all other components relevant to this module.
-The operator watches for the Kubernetes LogPipeline, TracePipeline, and, in the future, MetricPipeline resources created by the user.
+The module on its own ships a single component only, namely the Telemetry manager, which is described by a custom resource of type Telemetry.
+The Telemetry manager implements the Kubernetes controller pattern and manages the whole lifecycle of all other components relevant to this module.
+The Telemetry manager looks out for the Kubernetes LogPipeline, TracePipeline, and, in the future, MetricPipeline resources created by the user.
 With these, the user describes in a declarative way what data of a signal type to collect and where to ship it.
-If the Telemetry operator detects a configuration, it rolls out the relevant collector components on demand.
+If the Telemetry manager detects a configuration, it rolls out the relevant components on demand.

 ![Operator](./assets/operator-lifecycle.drawio.svg)